This course is delivered by Kingston School of Art (the new name from September 2017).

 Kingston School of Art (KSA) has its roots in the studio-based approach of Britain's art school system (the original School of Art was founded in the 1890s).

 Our industry connections mean we provide unique study opportunities, such as:

-Where is the Faculty based?
-Curating Contemporary Design MA students in the Faculty are based at the University's Knights Park campus.
+Where is Kingston School of Art based?
+Curating Contemporary Design MA students in KSA are based at the University's Knights Park campus.
 Our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.

 Where is the Design Museum based?
 The Design Museum is currently located near Tower Bridge on the River Thames in Central London.
 In 2015 it will open on a new site in Kensington.

 (PhD, Technische Universität Berlin)

 Jana has been previously Curator of contemporary Furniture and Product Design at V&A. She has been co-curator of the Museum's exhibition 'What is Luxury?'
 (2015) and worked on headline shows such as 'Cold War Modern.
 Design 1945–1972.
 (2009).
 With a profound interest in contemporary design practice, her own curatorial practice is based on an understanding of the museum as a site for untested thinking.
 Pursuing this interest via exhibition, pedagogy, and publication, she is a regular critic at international design and art schools, such as HEAD Geneva and the Sandberg Institute Amsterdam, an exhibition editor of Design and Culture, a judge of various design awards.
 She has published recently on topics such as curating immateriality and immaterials in design museums.

 (2016) 'Ghosts and Dancers.
 Immaterials in Design Museums'.
 In: Design Objects in the Museum; Edited by Liz Farrelly and Jo Weddell, Bloomsbury